-Movant has not pleaded adequate facts and presented sufficient evidence to support the court waiving the fourteen-day stay of enforcement required under Federal Rule of Bankruptcy Procedure 4001(a)(3), and this part of the requested relief is not granted.
+Movant has pleaded adequate facts and presented sufficient evidence to support the court waiving the fourteen-day stay of enforcement required under Federal Rule of Bankruptcy Procedure 4001(a)(3).
+While not all in the Motion, the court continued the original hearing to afford Debtor additional time to address the Motion, as well as negotiate with Movant.
+At the prior hearing, the court stated that if the relief was granted, the fourteen-day stay of enforcement would be waived, without requiring supplemental pleadings on that point by Movant.